 Subsequent Events-The Company evaluates all events or transactions through the date of the related filing.
-During the period for this filing, the Company did not have any material subsequent events that impacted its consolidated financial statements.
+During the period through the date of this filing, the Company did not have any material subsequent events that impacted its consolidated financial statements.